 VET Student Loans

-Note: VET Student Loans commenced on 1 January 2017, replacing the VET FEE-HELP scheme which ceased on 31 December 2016.
+Note: VET Student Loans commenced on 1 January 2017, replacing the VET FEE-HELP scheme which ceased in 2016.
 For more information, visit the VET Student Loans page on the Department of Education and Training website.

 For the relevant forms, fact sheets and key information, please see the following page: VET Student Loan Information